Spherical Perspective on Learning with Normalization Layers: Related work

 \section{Related work}

-\textbf{Understanding Batch Normalization.} Albeit conceptually simple, BN has been shown to have complex implications over optimization.
-The argument of Internal Covariate Shift reduction~\citep{ioffe2015batch} has been challenged and shown to be secondary to smoothing of optimization landscape~\citep{santurkar2018does, ghorbani2019investigation} or its modification by creating a different objective function~\citep{lian2019revisit}, or enabling of high learning rates through improved conditioning~\citep{bjorck2018understanding}. \cite{arora2018theoretical} demonstrate that (S)GD with BN is robust to the choice of the learning rate, with guaranteed asymptotic convergence, while a similar finding for GD with BN is made by \cite{cai2018quantitative}.
+\parag{Understanding Batch Normalization.} Albeit conceptually simple, BN has been shown to have complex implications over optimization.
+The argument of Internal Covariate Shift reduction~\citep{ioffe2015batch} has been challenged and shown to be secondary to smoothing of optimization landscape~\citep{santurkar2018does, ghorbani2019investigation} or its modification by creating a different objective function~\citep{lian2019revisit}, enabling of high learning rates through improved conditioning~\citep{bjorck2018understanding}, or alleviating the sharpness of the Fisher information matrix\cite{karakida2019normalization}.
+In an analysis of a variant of GD, Kohler et al.~\cite{kohler2019exponential} show that BN accelerates optimization by decoupling the optimization of the direction and length of parameters.
+Daneshmand et al.~\cite{daneshmand2020batch} argue that BN is an effective strategy to ensure that activations generated by a randomly-initialized network have high rank, unlike vanilla networks where the rank in the final layers collapses with depth~\cite{saxe2013exact}.
+Arora et al.~\cite{arora2018theoretical} demonstrate that (S)GD with BN is robust to the choice of the learning rate, with guaranteed asymptotic convergence, while a similar finding for GD with BN is made in~\cite{cai2018quantitative}.

-\textbf{Invariances in neural networks.} \cite{cho2017riemannian} propose optimizing over the Grassmann manifold using Riemannian GD. \cite{liu2017deep} project weights and activations on the unit hypersphere and compute a function of the angle between them instead of inner products, and subsequently generalize these operators by scaling the angle~\citep{liu2018decoupled}.
-In~\citep{li2019exponential} the radial invariance is leveraged to prove that weight decay (WD) can be replaced by an exponential learning-rate scheduling for SGD with or without momentum. \cite{arora2018theoretical} investigate the radial invariance and show that radius dynamics depends on the past gradients, offering an adaptive behavior to the learning rate.
+\parag{Invariances in neural networks.} Cho and Lee~\cite{cho2017riemannian} propose optimizing over the Grassmann manifold using Riemannian GD.
+Li and Arora~\cite{liu2017deep} project weights and activations on the unit hypersphere and compute a function of the angle between them instead of inner products, and subsequently generalize these operators by scaling the angle~\citep{liu2018decoupled}.
+In~\citep{li2019exponential} the radial invariance is leveraged to prove that weight decay (WD) can be replaced by an exponential learning-rate scheduling for SGD with or without momentum.
+Arora et al.~\cite{arora2018theoretical} investigate the radial invariance and show that radius dynamics depends on the past gradients, offering an adaptive behavior to the learning rate.
 Here we go further and show that SGD projected on the unit hypersphere corresponds to Adam constrained to the hypersphere, and we give an accurate definition of this adaptive behavior.